salaboy/from-monolith-to-k8s/tekton/README.md

         value: "$(tasks.cat.results.messageFromFile)"
 ```

-It end ups not being that easy to fetch a file, read its content and then use our previously defined hello-world taks to print the content of the file that we have fetched.
+It end up not being that easy to fetch a file, read its content and then use our previously defined hello-world taks to print the content of the file that we have fetched.
 With pipelines we have the flexiblity to add new tasks if needed to do transformations or further processing of the inputs and outputs of each individual tasks.

 For this example, we are using the `wget` Task that we installed from the Tekton Hub, a task that is defined inline called `cat` that basically fetch the content of the downloaded file and store it into a Tekton Result that can be referenced later into our `hello-world-task`.